OriginProtocol/security/templates/Contract-Code-Review-Example.md

   - [ ] Each logical branch has a test
   - [ ] Each require() has a test
   - [ ] Edge conditions are tested
+  - [ ] If tests interact with AMM make sure enough edge cases (pool tilts) are tested.
+Ideally with fuzzing.

 #### Flavor